VictoriBuild/VictoriBuild/README.md

 ---

 ## 👨‍💻 About Me
-- 💼 Full-stack developer with profound experience in React, Node.js, Express & PHP
+- 💼 Full-stack developer with experience in React, Node.js, Express & PHP
 - 🌍 Building optimized web solutions and maintaining platforms globally
 - 🎨 Skilled in Figma, Adobe XD & Illustrator for creative, UI-focused development
 - 🔐 Focused on clean code, scalable architecture, and secure APIs